willymcallister/willymcallister.github.io/_articles/inductor-how-it-works.md

 ## Inductor $i$-$v$ equation

 So where does the inductor $i$-$v$ equation come from?
 Here are some observations about Ørsted's experiment, plus some new information.

-This all starts from the observation that a current (moving charge) creates a nearby magnetic field.
+We start from the observation that a current (moving charge) creates a nearby magnetic field.

 * A *changing* current creates a *changing* magnetic field.